makrai/notes/martin21-predict-quality-NeuN-wo-train-test.md

   * The λ max is a measure of the size, or scale, of W
-  * Multiplying each α by the corresponding log λ max weighs “bigger” layers more, and averaging this product leads to a balanced, Weighted Alpha metric α ^ for the entire DNN
+  * Multiplying each α by the corresponding log λ max weighs “bigger” layers more, and averaging this product leads to a balanced, Weighted Alpha metric α^ for the entire DNN
   * We will see that for
-    * well-trained CV and NLP models, α ^ performs quite well and as expected,
+    * well-trained CV and NLP models, α^ performs quite well and as expected,
     * CV and NLP models that are potentially problematic or less well-trained, metrics that depend on the scale of the problem can perform anomalously
       * separating α^ into its two components, α and λ max, and